Alpine-DAV/ascent/src/docs/sphinx/Actions/Queries.rst

 Query History
 -------------
 Since the results of queries are stored, we can access values from previous executions.
-The history function allows expressions to have a temporal component, which is a powerful tool when tracking simulation state and adaptively responding to user defined events.
+The ``history`` function allows expressions to have a temporal component, which is a powerful tool when tracking simulation state and adaptively responding to user defined events.
 The history function can be called on any existing query.

 The history of a query can be indexed in two ways:

    - ``relative_index``: a positive value that indicates how far back in history to access.
 If the index exceeds the current history, the value is clamped to the last index.
-An index of 0 is equivelent to the current time value and and index of 1 is the value of the identifier on the last execution.
+An index of 0 is equivalent to the current time value and and index of 1 is the value of the identifier on the last execution.
-   - ``absolue_index``: the index of the value to access.
+   - ``absolute_index``: the index of the value to access.
 0 is the first query result.

 Here is an example of a use case for the history function: